slamora/brackets-wiki/Preferences-Overview.md

 ### Preferences GUI

 Currently, there is no *global* GUI for where every preference can be accessed.
-On Mac, App > Preferences id menu item is disabled.
+On Mac, App > Preferences menu item is disabled.
 But there are some places in UI where prefs can be set:

 - Status bar